Australia: Where the Wild Things Are

 Domestic Flights

 Best for long distances.
-Australia’s cities are spread out — flying saves days.
+Australia's cities are spread out, and flying saves entire travel days compared to the road.

 Car & Campervan

 Best for road trips and national parks.
-Absolute freedom — and you can sleep in it.
+Total freedom, and a campervan means you can sleep wherever the view is good.

 Public Transport

-Best for getting around within cities.
-Sydney, Melbourne, Brisbane — all well connected.
+Best for getting around within a city.
+Sydney, Melbourne and Brisbane are all well connected by bus, train, tram or ferry.

 Intercity Rail

-Best for scenic journeys — The Ghan and Indian Pacific are bucket-list train trips.
+Best for scenic journeys.
+The Ghan and the Indian Pacific are proper bucket-list train trips, not just a way to get somewhere.

 Intercity Bus

 Best for budget travel between cities.
-Takes longer but costs a fraction of flying.
+Takes longer than flying but costs a fraction, and overnight buses double as a hotel room.

 Ferries & Boat Travel

 Best for island hopping and city harbour routes.
-Sydney’s ferries are genuinely scenic.
+Sydney's ferries are genuinely one of the best ways to see the city, not just transport.

 Which Is Right For You?